volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 `aws_vpc_site` - (Required) Reference to AWS VPC site.
 See [ref](#ref) below for details.

+### Best Plus Payg 1gbps

+F5 Best Plus with all modules in 1Gbps flavor.

 ### Blindfold Secret Info

 Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.